Local(ish) gravity theories in conformal superspace: Introduction

 But what if we go the opposite way: instead of assuming the canonical symmetries associated to general relativity --- spatial diffeomorphisms and local time reparametrizations --- we investigate what kind of local symmetries still allow a description of the \textit{invariant} --- i.e. physical --- and \textit{instantaneous} configuration {degrees-of-freedom}?
 Such symmetries would be compatible with standard quantum evolution between physically different instantaneous configurations.

-This how I will start the paper.
-By looking at the possible symmetry content such a theory can carry.
+This is how I will start the technical developments of the paper --- by looking at the possible symmetry content such a theory can carry.
 In the case of gravity, under some assumptions, it can be shown that the non-trivial allowed symmetries that do act as a group in the metric configuration space are precisely spatial diffeomorphisms and scale transformations.
 The remaining physical independent {degrees-of-freedom} --- the quotient of the space of spatial metrics by this full group of local symmetries --- belong to \lq{}conformal superspace\rq{}, the space of conformal spatial geometries.
 Unlike what is the case for the canonical configuration {degrees-of-freedom} of GR, this invariant quotient is well-defined and has a simple geometric interpretation: it describes spatial angles, with two {degrees-of-freedom} per point.
-A conformal geometry is the level of structure in-between the merely topological and the fully geometrical.
-It is a rather nice thought that quantum mechanical evolution should refer to transitions between such simple geometrical {degrees-of-freedom}.